spryker/spryker-shop-core/Bundles/ShopUi/src/SprykerShop/Yves/ShopUi/Theme/default/components/molecules/tooltip-message/README.md

 # tooltip-message (molecule)

-Used to specify extra information about something when the user moves the mouse pointer over an element.
+Provides functionality to add additional information (a hint) about something a user hovers their mouse over.

 ## Code sample